 When it comes to your mental wellbeing, there are a number of support options available to you during the coronavirus pandemic.

-Trained counsellors are available to talk to you 24 hours a day, 7 days a week on Beyond Blue’s dedicated coronavirus phone support line and online chat service.
+Counsellors are available to talk to you 24 hours a day, 7 days a week on Beyond Blue’s dedicated coronavirus phone support line and webchat.

 They will provide you with counselling and useful information to help support your mental health and wellbeing, based on your specific needs.